cthaun14/add-ons/captive-portal/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Captive Portal add-on

 ## How to use

+TODO: Write out how to setup.

 This add-on really does nothing.
 It is just an example.